 The District Attorney’s Office is responsible for prosecuting criminal offenses that occur in Montgomery County, and represents the Commonwealth of Pennsylvania in all related criminal matters.
 The office is staffed by attorneys, Detectives, investigators, analysts and related support personnel.

-The Pre-Trials Division generally handles a wide variety of criminal matters, including probation violation, summary appeal, habeas corpus and preliminary hearings.
+The Pre-Trials and Diversion Division handles a wide variety of criminal matters, including probation violation, summary appeal, habeas corpus and preliminary hearings.
+The division also oversees ARD and other diversionary programs.

 The Juvenile Unit prosecutes all crimes in Montgomery County that are committed by young offenders.
 Assistant District Attorneys work closely with local law enforcement agencies in an effort to combat juvenile crime, facilitate the rehabilitation of youthful offenders and promote restorative justice for victims.
-In furtherance of these goals, the District Attorney’s Office also maintains Youth Aid Panels throughout the county, which provide unique rehabilitation opportunities for juvenile offenders.
+In furtherance of these goals, the District Attorney’s Office also maintains Youth Aid Panels throughout the county, which provide unique rehabilitation opportunities for juvenile offenders while preserving the youth's future.

 The Trials Division handles all adult criminal cases, more than 8,000 per year.
-Assistant District Attorney are some of those experienced prosecutors in the office.
+Assistant District Attorneys are some of the most experienced prosecutors in the office.
 They handle their assigned cases from preliminary hearing to resolution through pleas, bench trials or jury trials.
 The division is organized into units:

 Family Protection Unit

-The Family Protection Unit prosecutes domestic violence committed by family members and domestic partners, sexual assault case, elder abuse (both physical and economic) and animal abuse cases.
+The Family Protection Unit prosecutes domestic violence committed by family members and domestic partners, sexual assault case, elder abuse and animal abuse cases.
 Assistant District Attorneys work closely with numerous agencies to make sure that victims of sexual assault and domestic violence get the help they need and the support they need, as well as work closely with Mission Kids Child Advocacy Center.

 Norristown Community Justice Unit